mbrsagor/mbrsagor/README.md

 ### Hi there, I'm Bozlur Rosid Sagor

 > Hello this is Bozlur Rosid Sagor from Dhaka-Bangladesh.
+I have completed my diploma from Sirajganj textile college in a textile subject but my career is going to the software development field.
 I'm a professional software engineer with 2 year solid experiences in software development (Back-end/Front-end/DevOps).

 ###### Areas of Expertise
 - Full Stack Software Development